Raku/doc/CONTRIBUTING.md

 To check for broken links use the #__debug__ anchor.
 Please note that some external links may not get checked depending on your browser settings.

+## Heading numbering

+Please check if the heading you add are of sound structure.
+You can use #__debug__ to display heading numbers.

 ## Reporting bugs

 Report issues at https://github.com/perl6/doc/issues.
 You can use the